Stuffed Shishito Peppers

 What are Shishito peppers?

 Shishito peppers are a popular pepper variety in Japanese cuisine.
-They are long, finger-sized peppers that typically have mild to no heat.
+They are long, finger-sized peppers that are typically mild to non-habanero hot.

 Can you prepare these peppers ahead of time?

-You can substitute cream cheese with vegan, ricotta, or goat cheese.
+You can substitute cream cheese with vegan cream cheese, ricotta, or goat cheese.

 Can I air fry these stuffed shishito peppers instead of baking?